Convert 28 C To F

 While the conversion process is straightforward, several common mistakes can lead to inaccurate results:

 • Incorrect Order of Operations: Remember to follow the order of operations (PEMDAS/BODMAS).
 Multiplication comes before addition.
-Failing to do this will result in an incorrect answer.
+Failing to do this will result in an incorrect answer And that's really what it comes down to..

 • Using the Wrong Formula: Ensure you're using the correct formula for Celsius to Fahrenheit conversion and not the reverse.